 The BROOKTON community would like to acknowledge the traditional custodians of this land, Nyoongar People and pay respect to all Elders, past, present, and emerging.
 The Shire wishes to acknowledge and respect local people's continuing culture and the contribution they make to Country and its life.

 Shire Mission and Vision

 Shire of Brookton Mission

-To Sustain the Balance of BROOKTON+ To Build a Bigger Better BROOKTON

-BROOKTON Vision by 2027 BROOKTON is a well-recognised business and agricultural hub, a flourishing stop-over destination, and a celebrated place to live.
+To Sustain the Balance of BROOKTON+ To Build a Bigger Better BROOKTON a Well-recognised business and agricultural hub, a flourishing stop-over destination, and a celebrated place to live.